How can we help you?

 Please check with each vendor or look for signage at their booth saying that they accept SNAP Cards.
 You can go to the market managers booth to use your card after you decide on what you are purchasing and they will run your card and give you either a receipt or tokens to use for your purchase.

-Yes, please check for signage as for which vendors are accepting these coupons.
+Yes, please check for signage as for which vendors are accepting these cards.

-Enrolled WIC clients, excluding infants, may be eligible to receive a $25 booklet containing five, $5 coupons to be used June 1st through October 31st in the year the booklet is issued.
-It is the responsibility of the WIC local agency staff to identify eligible clients and issue coupons at either the local WIC agencies, farmers’ markets, or roadside stands
+Enrolled WIC clients, excluding infants, may be eligible to receive a $30 card (Up to $60 per household) to be used June 1st through October 31st in the year the card is issued.
+It is the responsibility of the WIC local agency staff to identify eligible clients and issue cards.

-WIC Project FRESH coupons can only be used to buy eligible, locally grown, fresh, unprepared fruits and vegetables from authorized farmers, farmers’ markets, and roadside stands.
-WIC clients are encouraged to use all their coupons during the season to help meet their special nutritional needs.
+WIC Produce Connection cards can only be used to buy eligible, locally grown, fresh, unprepared fruits and vegetables from authorized farmers, farmers’ markets, and roadside stands.
+WIC clients are encouraged to use all their cards during the season to help meet their special nutritional needs.
 They are especially encouraged to buy broccoli, carrots, potatoes, squash, peaches, apples and tomatoes.
 A variety of produce rich in vitamins A, C, and folic acid are emphasized.

 No baked goods, value added goods, or hot foods.
-You must sign your coupons at the vendors booth at time of purchase.
-Change cannot be made with these coupons.
-Cash must be used to finish your purchase if it is more than what your coupons are worth.
+Cash must be used to finish your purchase if it is more than what your cards are worth.

-WIC clients wanting more information on WIC Project FRESH coupons must contact their local WIC Clinic.
+WIC clients wanting more information on WIC Produce Connection cards must contact their local WIC Clinic.
 The Local Health Department can help you with this.

-Yes, please check for signage as for which vendors are accepting these coupons.
+No, The Senior Market FRESH is going to a card during the 2025 season, please check for signage as for which vendors are accepting these cards.

 To qualify, and older adult must be: